International sanctions against Afghanistan

-Sanctions against the Islamic Emirate of Afghanistan were implemented by the United Nations in November 1999.
-The sanctions were aimed at terrorists, Osama Bin Laden and members of Al-Qaeda.
+International sanctions against Afghanistan were implemented by the United Nations in November 1999.
+The sanctions were initially aimed at terrorists, Osama bin Laden and members of Al-Qaeda.
+The United States, the United Kingdom and the European Union also impose sanctions on Afghanistan.

 United States sanctions were tightened against the Taliban under Executive Order 13224 after the September 11 attacks in 2001.
 After the fall of Kabul in the 2021 Taliban offensive the US froze the Afghan government reserves mostly held in US bank accounts.
 The authority to freeze these assets came from the existing sanctions against the Taliban.
 The country's economic future, highly depending on US aid, was called into question under the existing sanctions against the Taliban, complicating the distribution of international humanitarian aid to the beleaguered population.

 Context

 On August 7, 1998, the US embassies in Nairobi and Dar es Salaam were bombed and Al-Qaeda had thus triggered the international public's awareness of the organisation.
-The Security Council's condemned the bombings in general terms but did not address Al-Qaeda specifically.
-The same year, Resolution 1214 was adopted in which the Council demanded "the Taliban stop providing sanctuary and training for international terrorists and their organizations".
+The Security Council condemned the bombings in general terms but did not address Al-Qaeda specifically.
+The same year, Resolution 1214 was adopted in which the Council demanded: "the Taliban stop providing sanctuary and training for international terrorists and their organizations".

 On November 5, 1998 Osama bin Laden and his military chief Muhamad Atef were accused in the US District Court of New York for a planned attack on US defense establishments.
 Following this event, the US delegation to the Security Council legally required to demand the Taliban to hand over Osama bin Laden.
-Taliban leader Mullah Omar’s refused to hand over Osama bin Laden.
-In consequence, the Security Council implemented its first measures under the 1267 sanctions regime.
+Taliban leader Mullah Omar refused to hand over Osama bin Laden.
+Consequently, the Security Council implemented its first measures under the 1267 sanctions regime.
 In Resolution 1267, the Security Council justified the sanctions regime by referring to violation of humanitarian law in Afghanistan, discrimination against women and the presence of an illicit opiate production.

+Throughout the years, the sanctions remain fundamentally focused on the Taliban.
+Yet, the imposing countries and institutions have repeatedly adjusted the demands of the sanctions since 2008.
+The objectives of the sanctions have evolved from ending armed conflict and creating a more representative government to emphasising the prevention of terrorism and women's rights, to advocating complete regime change.
+The positions of sanction imposer countries and institutions have shifted from neutral arbiters to robust coercers.
+Countries such as the US and Russia sought to contain the risk coming from the extremist ideology of the Taliban, whereas the US predominantly aimed to bring the Taliban to justice after Usama Bin Laden claimed ownership over the 9/11 attacks.
+Accordingly, several parties pressured the UNSC to adopt more forceful measures.